dwarvesf/WeAreHiring/archived/product-designer-new-grad.md

 ---
-title: Product Designer, New Grad
+title: Product designer, new grad
 description: As a designer at Dwarves, you will be working closely with a team of talented, kind people and working directly with our clients.
 There is a lot of freedom to contribute to the quality of the project and improve, or prove yourself
 date: 2023-03-21
 authors: